-Looking for a new bumper plates set for your home or garage gym?
+Looking to buy a set of bumper plates for your home or garage gym?
 I have looked far and wide for the best set prices on standard black bumper plates, training bumpers, and competition bumper plates.
-I have considered bumpers from all the major manufacturers readily available in the USA and found what I believe to be the best prices.
-I welcome any and all price corrections and/or suggestions.
+I have considered bumper plates sets from all the major manufacturers readily available in the USA and found what I believe to be the best prices.
+I welcome any and all price corrections and/or suggestions in the comments below.

 Are you looking for a way to add some variation to your lifts?
 Are you hitting plateaus and want a way to break up the routine?
 I found an inexpensive way to to mix up my bench press, shoulder press, rows, deadlifts, and even arm workouts.
 It’s the MG-1 Multi-Grip bar, and I believe this bar is the best, most versatile specialty bar on the market.
 This may very well be the cheapest and easiest way to add a new dimension to a stale workout.

 Ready to see some of the new fitness products available at your favorite weightlifting and Crossfit outfitters?
 Companies like Rogue Fitness, Fringesport, and Maxwod all offer their own lines of equipment for outfitting your garage gym, and I scour their sites for all their latest releases.
 With any luck, there is something you’ve been waiting to see on this list.
 Enjoy!

 [click to continue…]